Ecwid/ecwid-api-docs/includes/_instant_order_notifications.md

 ##How to configure

-- Log into your Ecwid account.
+- Log in to your Ecwid Control panel.
-- Go to the System settings → API page.
+- Go to the [Settings → Apps → Legacy API](https://my.ecwid.com/cp/CP.html#apps:view=legacy_api) page.
 - Find the Instant Order Notifications section.
 - Enter a valid URL for Ecwid to contact.
 Ecwid will send a request to this URL each time a supported event occurs.
 - Please note, that API is available for paid users only.